guylepage3/m3/DOCUMENTATION.md

 ## What's included

 Within the download you'll find the following directories and files.
-Meta's Scss variables and mixins are all imported to `meta.scss`.
+Meta's SCSS variables and mixins are all imported to `meta.scss`.
 You'll see something like this:

 ```text
 @universelabs/meta/